 When it comes down to it: you do not have to eliminate a fundamental duty to ensure a person with disabilities is able to work in a specific position.
 This is because a person with a disability who is unable to perform the essential functions (with or without reasonable accommodation), is not a "qualified" individual with a disability under the ADA.

 That said, if a particular accommodation poses an undue hardship, you must try to identify another accommodation that will not pose such a hardship.
 Check out the EEOC’s Q&A for more insight on your responsibilities around trying to find alternative solutions.

 Lighten Your HR Workload

-When it comes to hourly workforce management, EPAY Systems understands the need for customization and flexibility.
-We built our Human Capital Management platform to be able to take on even the most complex work environments and hourly workforce needs.
+When it comes to hourly workforce management, EPAY can help you with customization and flexibility.
+Our Human Capital Management platform is designed to accommodate the most complex work environments and hourly workforce needs.
 By optimizing your HR workload, you free up more time for focusing on accommodating your employees.